Skip to content Skip to footer navigation

 Premiums may get cheaper the older you are, but even people in the age group with the cheapest average premium (drivers aged 60–69) are paying an average $1220 a year for comprehensive car insurance.

-Drivers aged 70 and over pay the second-cheapest premium from any age group ($1230 par year on average), while younger drivers under 21 are forking out $3836 a year to insure their wheels with comprehensive coverage.
+Drivers aged 70 and over pay the second-cheapest premium from any age group ($1230 par year on average), while younger drivers under 21 are forking out on average $3836 a year to insure their wheels with comprehensive coverage.

-Younger drivers under 21 are forking out on average $3836 a year to insure their wheels with comprehensive coverage
+Drivers under 21 are forking out on average $3836 a year for comprehensive coverage

 When you're talking thousands rather than hundreds of dollars each year, it's even more important that you're getting the best value for your money.

 CHOICE insurance experts have reviewed more than 60 comprehensive car insurance policies from around 40 brands, assessing each one on their price and the coverage they offer, including exclusions and limits.
-We then calculate an overall CHOICE Expert Rating – a percentage score that reflects a policy's level of cover and the value for money it offers.

 Not only can this help you compare policies like-for-like, but it also gives you an idea of the policies you probably want to swerve hard to avoid.

-Remember, unlike other insurance comparison websites, we don't get paid by the insurers we're comparing and we won't harass you.
-No phone calls, no commissions.
-Save money and get better cover with insurance policies recommended by CHOICE – independent and not-for-profit.
+Remember, unlike other insurance comparison websites, we don't get paid by the insurers we're comparing and we won't harass you – no phone calls, no commissions.

 Lowest scoring car insurance policies